richard-tang199/BRC/readme.md

 ## Prepare datasets ##

-Download the dataset from the anonymous link [dataset](https://d.kuku.lu/pfj2vscrj) and extract it to the `dadaset` folder.
+Download the dataset from the anonymous link [dataset](https://d.kuku.lu/pfj2vscrj) and extract it to the `dataset` folder.
 ```
 ├─dataset
 ├───TSB-AD